 Our team had the privilege to speak with our city’s mayor, Jerry Wilkins, to introduce the idea of a Mayor’s Youth Council.
 He toured our STEM Lab and Build facility.
 We introduced him to F.I.R.S.T.
 Inspires ideology and our teams Initiative.
+We took this opportunity to educate our Mayor with a presentation.
+With our presentation “Robotics as a Stimulus for Economic Growth” we are educating the importance of a Highly Qualified workforce combined with our deep moral values and how this is a very valuable asset for our region.
 After meeting with him he is thrilled to see the initiative of the young minds of his town and gave us a green light to draft a presentation to create a Mayor’s Youth Council.
 With the Mayor’s Youth Council the youth of our community will have the opportunity to learn how their local government operates.
 This council will prepare and educate our future leaders.
 Through our initiative we are paving the way for STEM and creating the next generation of leaders.

 Our team gratefully received a private tour of Fort Smith’s new Osteopathic Medical College by some of the admission staff members.
 While on the tour, we were given the opportunity to open up some of their mechanical medical mannequins and make relations with parts and structures our robot uses in correlation with their high tech robotic mannequins used for learning.
 Our team blew their minds when we showed them our 150 pound robot, which definitely wasn’t the tiny robot they were expecting to see roll through their doors that day.
 They were amazed to see that the same technology they were using inside their mannequins to prepare their students for the future, we were using to make these big bots to complete very different tasks.
 While they have professors standing behind one way glass controlling mannequins with detectable heart beats and pulses and a chest that is able to rise and fall to simulate various breathing patterns, we stand in alliance stations with other teams and control strong, rigorous robots we have built that can do things such as pick up ball and gears, shoot balls, hook gears on little pegs, and even climb ropes.
 We are thankful we had the exciting chance to learn how robotics can be used in areas outside of mechanically and/or electrically inclined careers.
 It was interesting seeing how you can use robotics in the medical field without just peering into human bodies.
 Instead, we got see how robots can be used to prepare medical students for interacting with patients and saving lives.